-A sigh can be heard when the "lice alarm" is sounded in kindergarten or at school - especially during the time of the hats.
-For all parents it means: examine their children's heads and act quickly and correctly in case of lice infestation.
-Because if only one child continues to come into the institution with lice, the effort of the other parents is in vain and the plague starts all over again.
+A sigh can be heard when the "lice alarm" is sounded in kindergarten or at school - during the time of the hats.
+For all parents it means: examine their children's heads and act in case of lice infestation.
+Because if only one child continues to come into contact with lice, the effort of the other parents is in vain and the plague starts all over again.

-Head lice climb quickly from hair to hair, they cannot fly or jump.
+Head lice climb from a hair to a hair, they cannot fly or jump.
 Direct physical contact, which is not uncommon in children, is important for transmission.
-Smaller children in particular stick their heads together much more closely than adults, for example when playing or learning.
-Incidentally, the length of the hair does not play a role in the transmission of lice, nor does the presence of a pet.
+Smaller children stick their heads together much more than adults, for example, when playing or learning.
+The length of the hair does not play a role in lice, nor does a pet.

 Head louse is a parasite that lasts for about four weeks and feeds on blood.
 If he does not suck blood, he dies after two to three days at the latest.
-That's why the louse sticks so stubbornly to her hair: she clutches herself tightly with grapple hooks to prevent slippage, because after all it's about her survival.
+That's why the louse sticks so to her hair: she clutches herself with grapple hooks to prevent slippage, because after all it's about her survival.
 Head lice may not be dangerous, but they are bothersome.
 They reach the human blood with a piercing sucking trunk.
-The bite is not noticeable and does not transmit any illnesses, but causes unpleasant itching.
-A female lice can lay up to ten eggs a day.
+The bite is not noticeable and transmits none illnesses, but causes unpleasant itching.
+A female louse can lay up to ten eggs a day.
 The eggs stick it close to the scalp to the hair.
 These white, scale-like, sticky shells of the egg are called nits.
-They are mainly found behind the ears, in the neck and at the temples.
-It takes seven to ten days for the larva to hatch out of the egg and again until it is adult and sexually mature.
+They are found behind the ears, in the neck and at the temples.
+It takes seven to ten days for the larva to hatch out of the egg and again until it is an adult and mature.

 Studies have shown that there are no lice on towels, body and bed linen.
-Nevertheless, many parents feel more comfortable when they wash their clothes at 60 degrees Celsius and store cuddly toys, for example, in a plastic bag in the freezer for two to three days.
-Disinfectants and insecticides are not necessary.
-By the way, intensive vacuum cleaning of the apartment and the car is not absolutely necessary.
-Because the probability of a louse falling from a hair is very low.
+Many parents feel more comfortable when they wash their clothes at 60 degrees Celsius and store cuddly toys, for example, in a plastic bag in the freezer for two to three days.
+Disinfectants and insecticides are unnecessary.
+Intensive vacuum cleaning of the apartment and the car is unnecessary.
+Because the probability of a louse falling from a hair is low.